hoardinghopes/embodying-buber/src/posts/post-13.md

 description: "What would it be like to have a bit more ease?"
 tags: [4 directions, awareness, body, standing]
 epistemic:
   status: 4.
-Awaiting your feedback to finalise it.
+Happy enough with this.
   effort: 3.
-It's been heavy (haha!), but seriously it wrote fairly smoothly.
-draft: true
+Editing not to ramble so much.
 ---

 ### tl;dr